-\Age requires collecting the student's date of birth and first day of testing.
+\ Age requires collecting the student's date of birth and first day of testing.

 Bioelectric Impedance Analyzer (BIA).
+The BIA

-The BIA (Figure 8) measures resistance to the flow of an electrical signal in the body.
+(Figure 8) measures resistance to the flow of an electrical signal in the body.
 The device sends a safe, low energy electrical signal through the body and generates an index of resistance.
 This resistance value is used by the device along with other values such as height, weight, age, and gender to generate an estimate of body fat.
 There are various BIA devices available that are affordable, easy to use, and accurate enough for use on the FITNESSGRAM.
-(While height and weight are required to be inserted into the BIA for the device to calculate the percentage of body fat, for CDE data collection requirements, it is only the percent body fat, to the nearest tenth of a decimal, that is reported.)
+Percent body fat must be reported to the nearest tenth of a percent.